crates-dev/http-request/readme.md

 [Official Documentation](https://docs.ltpp.vip/HTTP-REQUEST/)

-> Http request is a lightweight, efficient library for building, sending, and handling HTTP requests in Rust applications.
+> http_request is a lightweight, efficient library for building, sending, and handling HTTP/HTTPS requests in Rust applications.
+It provides a simple and intuitive API, allowing developers to easily interact with web services, whether they use the "HTTP" or "HTTPS" protocol.
+The library supports various HTTP methods, custom headers, request bodies, and automatic handling of redirects (including detecting redirect loops), enabling fast and secure communication.
+Whether working with secure "HTTPS" connections or standard "HTTP" requests, the library is optimized for performance, minimal resource usage, and easy integration into Rust projects.

 ## Features

+- **Support for HTTP/HTTPS**: Supports both HTTP and HTTPS protocols.
-- **Lightweight Design**: The http_request crate provides a simple and efficient API for building, sending, and handling HTTP requests, designed to minimize resource consumption.
+- **Lightweight Design**: The `http_request` crate provides a simple and efficient API for building, sending, and handling HTTP requests while minimizing resource consumption.
-- **Supports Common HTTP Methods**: Supports various HTTP methods such as GET, POST.
+- **Supports Common HTTP Methods**: Supports common HTTP methods such as GET and POST.
-  Flexible Request Building: Offers rich configuration options through HttpRequestBuilder to set request headers, body, and URL.
+- **Flexible Request Building**: Offers rich configuration options through `HttpRequestBuilder` to set request headers, bodies, and URLs.
-- **Simple Error Handling**: Utilizes the Result type for handling errors in requests and responses, making it easy to deal with error scenarios.
+- **Simple Error Handling**: Utilizes the `Result` type to handle errors in requests and responses, making error handling straightforward.
-- **Custom Headers and Body**: Easily add custom headers and request bodies to the HTTP request.
+- **Custom Headers and Request Bodies**: Easily add custom headers and request bodies.
-- **Response Handling**: Provides a simple wrapper around HTTP responses, allowing you to easily access and process the response data.
+- **Response Handling**: Provides a simple wrapper around HTTP responses, making it easy to access and process response data.
-- **Optimized Memory Management**: Implements efficient memory handling, minimizing unnecessary memory allocations and improving performance.
+- **Optimized Memory Management**: Implements efficient memory management to minimize unnecessary memory allocations and improve performance.
-- **Redirect**: Support setting redirection and maximum redirection times.
+- **Redirect Handling**: Supports redirect handling, allows setting the maximum number of redirects, and includes redirect loop detection.

 ## Installation